This information will help you prepare to take the BER Assessor exam.

 - Length: 2 hours

-- Format: 50 multiple choice questions, randomly selected from a question bank.
+- Format: 50 randomly selected multiple-choice questions.
 There is only one correct answer for each question

 - Delivery: The examination can be taken with an easy-to-use touch screen or a mouse and keyboard